 After inspecting the slack, clean the chain and sprockets while rotating the rear wheel.
 Use dry cloth with chain cleaner designed specifically for O-ring chains, or neutral detergent.
 Use a soft brush if the chain is dirty.

-After cleaning, wipe dry and lubricate with the recommended lubricant.
-If not available, use SAE 80 or 90 gear oil.
+After cleaning, wipe dry and lubricate with a lubricant designed specifically for use on O-ring chains.